Does this test have other names?

 How is this test done?

 This test requires a stool sample.
-Your doctor may ask you to collect a single stool sample or all of your bowel movements during a 72-hour period.
+Your healthcare provider may ask you to collect a single stool sample or all of your bowel movements during a 72-hour period.

 Does this test pose any risks?